Matthew Cox | Inside True Crime Podcast - WHY MY HOUSE WAS RAIDED... ( FULL PODCAST )

 It's all good, you know.

-But I'm the same way, I just brush it off.
+But I'm the same way I just brush it off.

-Listen, whether it's good things or bad things that people are saying, they're still got you on their mind.
+Listen, whether it's good things or bad things that people are saying,

 So guess what?